kkazala/Multilingual-PCF-React-components/JSONDisplay/README.md

 ]
 ```

-If the control isn't displaying the contents, remove any trailing commas from the end of the array, and test the string you provided by using `JSON.parse()` in your browser console.
+If the component doesn't display the contents, remove any trailing commas from the end of the array, and test the string you provided by using `JSON.parse()` in your browser console.